paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-053-authorities-relating-to-the-regulation-of-foreign-missions.md

 <a id="section-4316"></a>
 ## § 4316.
 Application of travel restrictions to personnel of certain countries and organizations
-**(a) Requirement for restrictions** The Secretary shall apply the same generally applicable restrictions to the travel while in the United States of the individuals described in subsection (b) of this section as are applied under this chapter to the members of the missions of the Soviet Union in the United States.
+**(a) Requirement for restrictions** The Secretary shall apply the same generally applicable restrictions to the travel while in the United States of the individuals described in subsection (b) as are applied under this chapter to the members of the missions of the Soviet Union in the United States.

-**(b) Individuals subject to restrictions** The restrictions required by subsection (a) of this section shall be applied with respect to those individuals who (as determined by the Secretary) are—
+**(b) Individuals subject to restrictions** The restrictions required by subsection (a) shall be applied with respect to those individuals who (as determined by the Secretary) are—

 (1) the personnel of an international organization, if the individual is a national of any foreign country whose government engages in intelligence activities in the United States that are harmful to the national security of the United States;